 Also in January 2022, the Corporation closed a bought deal prospectus financing ("January 2022 Offering") for 34,569,500 units (the "Units") at a price of C\$0.97 per unit, each Unit consisting of one common share ("Common Share") of the Corporation and one-half warrant ("Warrant").
 Each Warrant is exercisable for one Common Share in the Corporation at C\$1.20 up to July 26, 2023.
-In addition, a total of 500,000 Warrants at a price of C\$0.10 per Warrant were also issued as part of the January 2022 Offering), these closing in two tranches on January 26, 2022 and February 2, 2022.
+In addition, a total of 500,000 Warrants at a price of C\$0.10 per Warrant were also issued as part of the January 2022 Offering, these closing in two tranches on January 26, 2022 and February 2, 2022.
 Total aggregate gross proceeds for the January 2022 financing were approximately \$26,641,000 (C\$33,582,000).
-(See Notes 9(a) and 9(b)).
+(See Notes 10(a) and 10(b)).

 With the various financing initiatives in January 2022, the Corporation had secured project and equity financing that will ensure that the Curipamba project is well funded for pre-construction, environmental and social impact assessment, and community development activities, paving the way for a construction decision.
-The Corporation has been successful in raising equity financing as required and at March 31, 2022 had \$23,573,000 in cash and cash equivalents.
+The Corporation has been successful in raising equity financing as required and at June 30, 2022 had \$17,736,000 in cash and cash equivalents.
 However, events or circumstances could arise in the future that may limit the ability of the Corporation to raise funds in a timely manner.
 As such, management believes that uncertainties continue to remain, which may cast doubt upon the Corporation's ability to continue as a going concern.
 Management continues to explore all available options to secure funding, including equity financing and strategic partnerships.
 Should the Corporation not be able to secure financing in a timely manner, the Corporation will curtail exploration spending and defer discretionary expenditures to conserve cash.

-March 2022 marked the second anniversary of the COVID-19 pandemic, and globally, countries are emerging from the various public health safety measures that were put in place by most of the world's nations.
-The overall impact of the COVID-19 pandemic on the Corporation to date has not been material, and in the first quarter of 2022, work is relatively uninterrupted.
+More than two years since COVID-19 was declared a pandemic, most countries are emerging from the various public health safety measures that were put in place by most of the world's nations.
+The overall impact of the COVID-19 pandemic on the Corporation to date has not been material, and work in 2022 is relatively uninterrupted.
 Whether there will be further impact in 2022 is dependent on whether variants, if any, will result in renewed spike of infection and hospitalizations, the continued efficacy of vaccines to the new variants, the re-imposing of mobility restrictions, the recovery of the global economy and the volatility of the commodity markets, all of which are uncertain and may impose significant negative impact on the operations of the Corporation and its cash flow.